-- A minimum of a "C" average (2.0 on a 4-point scale) for all classes.
-High School District students must be currently enrolled in at least 6 classes or the equivalent of 30 credits. - 2.
-Students in grades 9-12 may be placed on academic probation if they receive one "F" during a grading period affecting eligibility.
+3. -Students in grades 9-12 may be placed on academic probation if they receive one "F" during a grading period affecting eligibility.
 A student on academic probation is allowed to compete or perform in extra and co-curricular activities while on academic probation.
 The terms of a student's academic probation must be agreed upon by the student, their parent/guardian and their coach/advisor.
 The terms of a student's academic probation will also include sound interventions designed to help students succeed.
 Students may be on academic probation only two times during their high school career.
-Once a student has been on academic probation two times in their high school career, they must maintain a 2.0 average on a 4.0 scale and have no course failures (no F grades) in any eligibility period thereafter in order to compete or perform.
+Once a student has been on academic probation two times in their high school career, they must maintain a average on a 4.0 scale and have no course failures (no F grades) in any eligibility period thereafter in order to compete or perform.
 The two times in which a student is allowed to be on academic probation may not be in consecutive grading periods affecting their eligibility.
 If you are interested in applying for academic probation, please see your high school's Athletic Director or Activities Director/Advisor.